 It wasn’t a perfect season for Oak Grove and we’d still rank Mt.
 Whitney of Visalia higher for that year as well (which didn’t lose a game).
 Still, an early 14-12 loss to Independence was more than overcome by a phenomenal playoff run that culminated with the 52-7 win over the Lancers.

 Head coach Phil Stearns had the luxury of having an experienced quarterback that season.
-Three-year starter Marty Mornhinweg was not big but scrambled around and threw darts around the field like Doug Flutie would do in winning the Heisman Trophy for Boston College in 1984.
-Mornhinweg, who was later followed by two brothers who played for the Eagles, eventually starred in college at Northern Arizona and later became a coach.
+Junior quarterback and three-year starter Marty Mornhinweg was not big but scrambled around and threw darts around the field like Doug Flutie would do in winning the Heisman Trophy for Boston College in 1984.
+Mornhinweg, who was later followed by two brothers who played for the Eagles, eventually starred in college at Montana and later became a coach.
 He was head coach of the Detroit Lions for three seasons and has been an offensive coordinator for several NFL teams for many years.

 One of Stearns’ assistant coaches in 1978 was former Lincoln of San Francisco standout and former USC quarterback Mike Holmgren.
 He came to the school after starting out at Sacred Heart of San Francisco, then left shortly after the 1980 season for a job at San Francisco State.
 Holmgren later became a head coach of the Green Bay Packers, guiding that team to a Super Bowl win in 1997, and then later coached the Seattle Seahawks in Super Bowl XL (lost to Pittsburgh).
 Mornhinweg was on Holmgren’s staff as quarterback coach for the Packers.